Bucket Listers

 Humboldt Park Lagoon

-Located within the beautiful Humboldt (Alexander Von) Park, the Humboldt ponds and lagoon make up nearly three acres of natural water bodies that provide wildlife viewing opportunities for locals.
+Located within the beautiful Humboldt (Alexander Von) Park, the Humboldt ponds and lagoon make up nearly three acres of natural water bodies that provide local wildlife viewing opportunities.

 Park-goers come to Humboldt to enjoy museums, soccer and tennis fields, and fishing at the Lagoon.
-But if you’re like us, picnicing at the inland beach, and a walk to check out the historic boat house is just as good.
+But if you’re like us, picnicking at the inland beach and a walk to check out the historic boat house is just as good.

 For more information on Humboldt Park Lagoon.